 Furano is a town in the center of Hokkaido known for its pleasant and picturesque rural landscapes.
 The town belongs to Furano-Ashibetsu Nature Park.
-Because of its very central geographical position, Furano has quiet a unique nickname, ‘navel town’.
+Because of its very central geographical position, Furano has quite a unique nickname, ‘navel town’.
 Furano’s natural beauty can be appreciated throughout the seasons of the year, but summertime is undeniably the best time to visit as that’s when the lavender fields are in full bloom.
 Early to mid-July is the best time to catch the blooming fields.
-Farm Tomita is where you will see the fields and during the high season you can also buy all kinds of lavender-themed souvenirs.
+Tomita Farm is a flower paradise where you can see some of the most photogenic fields, and during the high season, you can buy all kinds of lavender-themed souvenirs here.

 Summer is also a great time to go there because this is the time when you can ride the very relaxing open-air train to the area.
 It is doubly enjoyable to see the amazing landscapes from the train and feel the fresh wind in your face at the same time.

 During winter, Furano turns into a popular downhill and cross country skiing resort, and the nearby Kita-no-Mine is a popular ski resort.
 You can also enjoy outdoor activities in Furano all year round such as rafting and hot-air balloon flights.

 Hokkaido is one of Japan’s main dairy producers, and Hokkaido cheese is popular in the rest of the country.
 In Furano, you can visit the Furano Cheese Factory to learn more about the process of making the local camembert cheese, you can taste samples and you can try your own hands at making cheese, butter, ice cream or bread.